EVA Rebound Resilience: Compression Rebound Ratio and ASTM Standards

 EVA foam rebound resilience (or “rebound ratio”) is the percentage of impact energy a foam returns after being struck, measured by dropping a 16 mm / 16.3 g steel ball from a 500 mm height onto the foam and recording how high it bounces back.
-The governing standard for flexible EVA foam is ASTM D3574 Test H (identical to ISO 8307); typical EVA values range from 30 % to 65 %, controlled by foam density and vinyl-acetate (VA) content.
+The governing standard for flexible EVA foam is ASTM D3574 Test H (identical to ISO 8307); typical EVA values range from 30% to 65%, controlled by foam density and vinyl-acetate (VA) content.

-If you spec EVA foam for shoe midsoles, sports padding, protective packaging, or vibration mounts, the rebound value tells you how much of an impact comes back as bounce versus how much is absorbed.
+If you specify EVA foam for shoe midsoles, sports padding, protective packaging, or vibration mounts, the rebound value tells you how much of an impact comes back as bounce versus how much is absorbed.
 This guide explains the correct test standard (a common point of confusion), the exact Test H procedure, the relationship between density / VA% and rebound, and how to write a rebound specification on a purchase order so a supplier like Damao Tech delivers material that actually performs.

 What Is Rebound Resilience?